Sage-Bionetworks/rocc-portal/README.md

 ### Running with Angular CLI

 This section describes how to start the ROCC API service and the ROCC Angular app in development environment.
+After each step, you need to come back to the project root folder.

 1. git clone --recursive https://github.com/Sage-Bionetworks/rocc-app.git
+2. Build the Sage Bionetworks library for Angular

+       cd sage-angular/
+       npm ci
+       cd projects/sage-angular
+       npm build sage-angular

-2. Build the ROCC client library for Angular
+3. Build the ROCC client library for Angular

        cd rocc-client-angular/rocc-client
        npm ci
        npm run build

-3. Install the dependencies
+4. Install the dependencies

        npm ci

-4. Start the [ROCC API service] on http://localhost:8080/api/v1
+5. Start the [ROCC API service] on http://localhost:8080/api/v1

-5. Start the web client (uses Angular CLI)
+6. Start the web client (uses Angular CLI)

        npm run start